cogtoolslab/handy_tips/MTurk_to_Prolific.md

 After successfully harvesting the URL parameters, you can then save it to your database as part of the trial information.

-## Finally, manage study completion
+## Step 3: Manage study completion
 Upon completion of the study, the participant must be directed to the URL specified under the "Study Completion" section of Prolific.
-The preferred way is to use a button at the end of the experiment, which, when clicked, redirects the participant to the completion URL:
+The preferred way is to use a button at the end of the experiment, which, when clicked, redirects the participant to the completion URL.
+A line of code that does this is:
 ```
 window.open("https://app.prolific.co/submissions/complete?cc=XXXXXXX","_self")
 ```
+In the above line, the 'XXXXXXX' within the completion URL will be an alpha-numeric string that functions as the Completion Code for Prolific workers.
+You will have to manually copy this URL from Prolific's interface, and paste it into this line of your experiment code.

 All that's left is to publish the study!
 After successful completion of the study, the participant's prolificID will automatically appear on the Prolific website in the
 "Active" tab, under the specified study name: